-Stretch exercises should also be a part of the cool down to stretch the connective tissues in the muscles, which has been shortened and tightened up during the training session.
+Stretch exercises should also be a part of the cooldown to stretch the connective tissues in the muscles, which have been shortened and tightened up during the training session.
 When you cool down after competition, races or hard training, you should also as fast as possible switch to dry clothes to avoid a cold.

 For that purpose, we do a Series of stretch exercises adapted to our sport.
 In intervals or intensive training sessions, it is extra important to Warm-up and performs stretch exercises, before we start the intensive training session and stretch exercises after we finish the training – after the cool down run.